CovidDS-SMU/covid-hugo/content/publication/research/index.md

 ---
-title: "What is the impact of free societies verses authoritarian regimes in flattening the curve of COVID-19"
+title: "What is the impact of free societies versus authoritarian regimes in flattening the curve of COVID-19"
 authors:
 - David Stroud
 - Noelle Brown